-Egypt’s Red Sea coast has never loomed large on any independent traveller’s itinerary, yet some of the most important sites in Christianity's early evolution lay tucked away amid the barren mountains of the north.
-Venture south of brashly loud and proud Hurghada and you’ll not only find some of Egypt’s best diving but also the epically wild expanse of the Eastern Desert.
-Criss-crossed by trade routes dating back to the far reaches of prehistory, and scattered with ancient rock art and lonely ruins, this little visited area is a desert adventurer’s dream.
+Some of the most important sites in Christianity's early evolution lie in the northern Red Sea coast's barren mountains.
+Venture south of brashly loud and proud Hurghada, and you’ll not only find some of Egypt’s best diving but also the epic, wild expanse of the Eastern Desert.
+Criss-crossed by trade routes dating back to the far reaches of prehistory, and scattered with ancient rock art and lonely ruins, this little-visited area is a desert-adventurer’s dream.